Diocese of Providence

-The Diocese of Providence (Dioecesis Providentiensis) is a Latin Church diocese of the Catholic Church in Rhode Island in the United States.
-The diocese was erected by Blessed Pope Pius IX on February 17, 1872.

-The Diocese of Providence is a suffragan diocese of the Archdiocese of Hartford.
+The Diocese of Providence (Dioecesis Providentiensis) is a diocese of the Catholic Church in Rhode Island in the United States.
+Erected in 1872, it is a suffragan diocese of the Archdiocese of Hartford.
 The Cathedral of SS.
 Peter and Paul in Providence is the mother church of the diocese.
-Bishop Bruce Lewandowski is the bishop of the diocese.
+Bruce Lewandowski is the bishop.

 History

 1643 to 1830

-Unlike the other British colonies in North America, the colony of Providence Plantations was founded in 1643 on the basis of religious tolerance for all Christians.
+During the 17th and most of the 18th century, present-day Rhode was a British colony.
+When the Baptist minister Roger Williams founded the colony of Providence Plantations in 1643, he enacted religious tolerance there for all Christians.
+This was in contrast to the other American colonies, which restricted Catholic worship and the legal rights of Catholics.
 However, by 1719, the Rhode Island General Assembly had enacted a law disenfranchising Catholics from voting to discourage any from moving to the colony.

-During the American Revolution, a French army camped in Newport and Providence; the first Catholic masses in the colony were celebrated there for these soldiers.
-After the Revolution, the new State of Rhode Island allowed Catholics to vote in 1783.
+With the start of the American Revolutionary War in 1776, attitudes towards Catholics shifted in the American colonies.
+The rebel leaders needed to gain the support of Catholics for their cause.
+In addition, the American alliance with Catholic France fostered a more favorable attitude among Americans towards Catholicism.
+During the revolution, a French army camped in Newport and Providence.
+The first Catholic masses in Providence Plantations were celebrated there for these soldiers.
+After the revolution, the new State of Rhode Island in 1783 allowed Catholics to vote and removed all other restrictions against them.

 In 1789, the Vatican erected the Diocese of Baltimore to cover the entire territory of the new United States.
-After the uprising by enslaved peoples in the French colony of Guadeloupe, several French families migrated to Bristol and Providence.
+The construction of Fort Adams in Newport in 1799 and the establishment of cotton mills in Pawtucket started attracting Irish Catholic immigrants to Rhode Island.
+After the 1803 uprising by enslaved peoples in the French colony of Guadeloupe, several French families migrated to Bristol and Providence.
 In 1808, the Vatican erected the Diocese of Boston, covering Rhode Island and the rest of New England.

-The construction of Fort Adams in Newport and the establishment of cotton mills in Pawtucket started attracting Irish Catholic immigrants to Rhode Island.
-The first Catholic church in Rhode Island was established in 1828 in Newport to minister to Catholics working on the fort.
+The first Catholic church in Rhode Island was established in 1828 in Newport to minister to Catholics working at Fort Adams.